Kamesuta/BungeePteroPower/README.md

     - `timeout`: Set the maximum waiting time for players to join after server startup.
         - Set this value to the maximum time it takes for the server to start.
         - Setting it to 0 disables this feature, and players will not automatically join after startup.
+    - `joinDelay`: Once the server is pingable, wait the specified amount of seconds before sending the player to the server
+        - This is useful to wait for plugins like Luckperms to fully load
+        - If you set it to 0, the player will be connected as soon as the server is pingable
     - `pingInterval`: Set the interval for checking the server's status.
 - `servers`: Configure settings for each server.
 Set the server ID and the time until automatic shutdown.
     - `timeout`: When there are no players on the server, it will stop after a certain period.
 The unit is seconds.